DevOps-Training-AJK/DevOps-SelfLearning/Docker/README.md

 **Docker** – It’s a platform which helps to create a container.
 It enables the life-cycle of containers ie create, delete, deploy, etc..,

+**Advantages of Container:**
+1. Isolation and Lightweight: Containers run in isolation and are lightweight, including only required system libraries and a dedicated file system.
+2. High Speed: Containers' shared access to the host kernel enables faster performance.
+3. Efficient Resource Usage: Containers dynamically allocate and release resources as needed, optimizing system utilization.

 **How to Install a Docker?**

 Since I am using Linux VM.
 I'll show you the Step by step guide to install docker in linux VM ie Ubuntu.